raghav1399/bpgc-login-script-/README.md

 How to use:

 1. edit the username and password fields with your own
-2. add tp startup folder
+2. add to startup folder